TandelK/Get5-Web-AutoInstallScript/README.md

 1) Splewis - For the original Get5 Plugin - https://github.com/splewis/get5
 2) PhlexPlexico - For his wonderful modification to Get5-Web version will all new functions - https://github.com/PhlexPlexico/get5-web
 3) xe1os - For testing and helping out fix problems

+If anyone wants to share some love please sponsors to two major developers here Splewis and PhlexPlexico for their time given to this projects.